r-dube/pickingflowers/aurora.md

 ## Stealing source code from other U.S. corporations
 Besides, Google and Adobe, the Chinese attackers inflitrated 32 other U.S. corporations and stole source code.
 Not all the corporations that have been breached have been identified.
-However we know that the breached corporations include Intel, Juniper Networks, Northrop Grumman, Dow Chemical and Morgan Stanley.
+However we know that the breached corporations include Intel, Juniper Networks, Akamai, Northrop Grumman, Dow Chemical and Morgan Stanley.

 In some cases the zero-day in Internet Explorer was used to compromised a user's computer.
 In other cases, another zero-day in Adobe's pdf reader was used in the attack - employees were sent a malicious pdf attachment that once opened would download the remote access malware onto the computer.